rahrang/rahulrangnekar/src/content/posts/packing-tips-before-you-travel.md

 6. **Pack storage bags**

-   This may be better suited in a bigger "packing list" post, but I want to explicitly call out how often I've been in the middle of a trip and wished I had an extra Ziploc bag or tote or drawstring bag.
-I've found that
+   This may be better suited in a bigger "packing list" post, but I want to explicitly call out the extra Ziploc bags, tote, or drawstring bag I pack always come in handy during my trip.
+Ziplocs are useful for storing food souvenirs or toiletries, totes are vital for quick grocery trips and picnics, and drawstring bags work as a secondary "dirty clothes" bag if necessary.
+All of these pack light and tight, and I often just keep these in the luggage once I'm back home from travel.

 7. **Pack an extra backpack**